taoensso/touchstone/README.md

 See the `mab-select` and `mab-commit!` docstrings for info on more advanced capabilities like multivariate testing.

-## Touchstone supports the ClojureWerkz Project Goals
+## Touchstone Supports the ClojureWerkz and CDS Project Goals

 ClojureWerkz is a growing collection of open-source, batteries-included [Clojure libraries](http://clojurewerkz.org/) that emphasise modern targets, great documentation, and thorough testing.

+CDS (Clojure Documentation Site) is a contributor-friendly community project aimed at producing top-notch [Clojure tutorials](http://clojure-doc.org/) and documentation.

 ## Contact & Contribution